kbase/execution_engine2/unit_testing_guidelines.md

 No server, mock or otherwise, is required, nor is confusing and error-prone monkey patching.

-If step 4 is ommitted, any code that is run prior to the mock being called is essentially ignored by the tests as long as the mock is called and an error doesn't occur.
+If step 4 is omitted, any code that is run prior to the mock being called is ignored by the tests as long as the mock is called and an error doesn't occur.
 Confirming the correct call is required to test that any code that, for example, mutates the input arguments before calling the mock with said mutated arguments works correctly.